 - 2. Change the properties of the screen: - a) Name the screen in the Name property. - b) Select Variable diagnosis in the Screen type property. - c) Select the desired frame in the Frame property. - 3.
-Configure the content of the screen: - a) select menu item Control elements from the menu bar - b) Select Insert template in the drop-down list.
+Configure the content of the screen: - a) Select the Elements (screen type) menu item from the menu bar. - b) Select Insert template in the drop-down list.
 The dialog to select pre-defined layouts is opened.
 Certain control elements are inserted into the screen at predefined positions. - c) Remove elements that are not required from the screen. - d) If necessary, select additional elements in the Elements drop-down list.
 Place these at the desired position in the screen. - 4.
 Create a screen switch function.